 And it finally failed below that (not surprisingly in the wake of the last early August Trump tariffs move), yet has only churned modestly below it.
-And the current relief rally had it back up somewhat above that .6825 area, especially on the slight thaw in US-China discussions.
-That is important with the next interim supports at .6500 and .6250 this side of the .6000 area October 2008 16-year trading low.
+And the current relief rally had it back up somewhat above that .6825 area prior to the current return to weakness.
+That is important with the next interim support at .6690-77 with .6500 and .6250 below this side of the .6000 area October 2008 16-year trading low.